 Sect.
-50. And this would confute their fond opinion, who think that separated souls sleep in nudá potentiá, for want of an organized body to operate in; for no doubt, but if all holy souls were one, this world, either in heaven or earth, hath a common body, enough for such a soul to operate in.
-Even those stoics that think departed souls are one, do think that that one soul hath a nobler operation than ours, in our narrow bodies, and that when our souls cease animating this body, they have the nobler and sweeter work, in part, of animating the whole world; and those that thought several orbs had their several souls, of which the particular wights participated, said the like of separated souls, as animating the bodies of their globes and orbs.
-And though all these men trouble their heads with their own vain imaginations, yet this much the nature of the matter tells us, which is considerable, that whereas the utmost fear of the infidel is, that souls departed lose their individuation or activity, and are resolved into one common soul, or continue in a sleepy potentiality, for want of a body to operate in, they do but contradict themselves, seeing it is a notorious truth, 1.
-That if all holy souls were one, no one would be a loser by the union, but it would be a greater gain than we must hope for; for a part of one is as much and as noble, and as active a substance, as if it were a separated person (and annihilation, or loss of specific powers, is not to be rationally feared).
-2. And that one soul is now either self-subsisting without a body, or animateth a suitable body (as some aucients thought the angels stars).
+50. And this would confute their fond opinion, who think that separated souls sleep in nudá potentia, for want of an organized body to operate in; for no doubt, but if all holy souls were one, this world, either in heaven or earth, hath a common body, enough for such a soul to operate in.
+Even those stoics that think departed souls are one, do think that that one soul hath a nobler operation than ours, in our narrow bodies, and that when our souls cease animating this body, they have the nobler and sweeter work, in part, of animating the whole world; and those that thought severils arbs had their several souls, of which the particular wighing or icipated, said the like of separapra souls, as animatin souls becoming their globes and orbs.
+And though all their mean by annihilar heads with their own vain imaginations, hat God who (as is ture of the matter tells us, which is conside in the wonderful nthe utmost fear of the infidel is, that souls all stars to be only olividuation or activity, and are resolved integregative inclination, continue in a sleepy potentiality, for wantat there is individuat in, they do but contradict themselves, see, innumerable and truth, 1.
+That if all holy souls were one, nos and witcher a loser by the union, but it would be a greater gain than we must hope for; for a part of one is as much and as noble, and as active a substance, as if it were a separated person (and annihilation, or loss of specific powers, is not to be rationally fear one 2.
+And that one soul is now either self-subsisting without a body, or animateth a suitable body (as some ancients thought the angels stars).
 If that one soul can act without a body, so may ours, whether as parts of it, or not; if that one soul animate a suitable body, ours, were they united parts of it, would have part of that employment; so that hereby they confute themselves.